Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 If you've used Aximmetry Basic Calibrator or Aximmetry Camera Calibrator to calibrate your camera lens and or tracking device, then select the calibration profile file you've created here.

-If your Professional Camera Tracking or Object Tracking system offers calibration solutions and you chose to use their solutions, then you do not have to specify the Calibration Profile parameter.
+If your Professional Camera Tracking or Object Tracking system offers calibration solutions and you choose to use their solutions, then you do not have to specify the Calibration Profile parameter.

 Zoom Device